New for 2010

 First name disputed, but evidence now points to James Morphew and not Joseph Morphew – see Section Two below.
 Confusion exists with non-related Rev. Joseph Murphey - see Sections 9 to 11.

 Birth date is not known and little to base an estimate.
-Current estimates are 1715-1725; birthplace probably in England but lacks evidence
+Current estimates are 1715-1725 but could be most anything; birthplace probably in England but lacks evidence

 Died by 1783; last noted living in 1775

 Married to Mary Burk on 9 October 1749, probably near today's Roanoke City, Virginia (old Augusta County) and not Bedford nor Floyd County.

 Spelling of Morphew: Surname usually signed "Morphew" but is often spelled Murphey or Murphy by others.

 Parents are not known.
 Ties to a John Morphew + Mary White are incorrect speculation - see Chapter 3A "Regarding Other Morphews in America," and Section 2 below.

 Born about 1732 in Pennsylvania, probably Chester County

 Died after 1802, probably in Ashe County, North Carolina

 Parents: James Burk (~1710 to 1783) and Mary Bane (1710 to ~1748)

 2nd Edition Morphew/Murphy Story – J. R. Murphy, previous revision 7 March 2015; this revision 24 June 2016.